lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic5_ClassDelivery.md

 # 5. Teaching the Class (Class Delivery)
 _*Enacting the instructional plan with flexibility and engagement*_

-This phase focuses on delivering instruction dynamically and responsively while integrating generative AI tools to enhance engagement, learning and personalization.
+This phase is about enacting the instructional plan with flexibility and engagement.
+It focuses on delivering instruction dynamically and responsively while integrating generative AI tools to enhance engagement, learning, and personalization.
+Strategies covered include facilitating active, student-centered learning, using storytelling and examples, employing technology and AI tools for content delivery, monitoring engagement and comprehension in real time, and adapting pacing and methods responsively.
+The topics in this session include:

 - Facilitate active, student-centered learning (e.g., discussion, problem-solving)
 - Use storytelling, examples, demonstrations, and Socratic questioning